aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_Diffusion_Explicit.md

 +++

 Let's dig even deeper into the functionality of Python loops.
-Python implements something that is almost unique to this programming language, which is the `else` clause in loops.
+Python implements something that is almost unique to this programming language: the `else` clause in loops.
 You could wonder how can there be `else` if there is no `if`?
 Indeed, `else` seems to make more sense along other conditional statements, such as `if` and `elif`.
 But `else` in loops is a convention that appears to be quite useful in some cases.
-Consider the following example using `for` loop:
+Consider the following example using the `for` loop:

 ```{code-cell} ipython3
 print('I let the loop run to the end: ', end='')